jhlywa/chess.js/README.md

 ## User Interface

-By design, chess.js is headless and does not include a user interface.
-Many developers have had success integrating chess.js with the [chessboard.js](http://chessboardjs.com) library.
+By design chess.js is a headless library and does not include user interface elements.
+Many developers have successfully integrated chess.js with the [chessboard.js](http://chessboardjs.com) library.
 See [chessboard.js - Random vs Random](http://chessboardjs.com/examples#5002) for an example.

+## Move & PGN Parsers

+This library includes two parsers (`permissive` and `strict`) which are used to parse different forms of chess move notation.
+The `permissive` parser (the default) is able to handle many derivates of algebraic notation (e.g. `Nf3`, `g1f3`, `g1-f3`, `Ng1f3`, `Ng1-f3`, `Ng1xf3`).
+The `strict` parser only accepts moves in Standard Algebraic Notation and requires that they strictly adhere to the specification.
+The `strict` parser runs slightly faster but is much less forgiving of non-standard notation.

 ## API